filchy/digit_recognition_gui/README.md

 * pyqt5

 ## Info
-This project was used for [competition](http://www.soc.cz/).
+This project was used for [SPA (Students Professional Activities)](http://www.soc.cz/).
 I was trying to explain by this simple app how Convolutional neural networks work.
-I used 3 models.
-Two was pretrained and one was created by my own (**filchy**).
-Thi model was 50th in kaggle kannada mnist competition.
-For any questions send me message. chyfil
+I used 3 models of which one was created by (**filchy**).
+This model was placed 50th out of 1300th contestants in the [Kannada MNIST Competiotion](https://www.kaggle.com/c/Kannada-MNIST) competition.